ReddyBhuvanKorlakunta/Digital-Clock/README.md

-README file for your World Digital Clock project that includes the HTML, JavaScript, and CSS files.
+README file for World Digital Clock project that includes the HTML, JavaScript, and CSS files.

 ---